State Work Study for Employers

 - Determine the kind of work that needs to be performed and the necessary qualifications.

 - Complete the Employer Contract and Profile and the Student Job Description found in the Forms section below and return them to the college.

 - Once the contract and job are approved, interview students with confirmed SWS eligibility.

 - Work directly with the college's Student Employment Administrator to hire, train, and pay students for hours worked, and submit timesheets for partial reimbursement of gross wages.

 - Employer Contract and Profile

-- Statewide Vendor Number (SWV#) - Only required if you plan to hire students from a private college or university.
+- Statewide Vendor Number (SWV#) - Only required if planning to hire students from a private college or university

 - Student Job Description